-A maximum of five (5) years credit outside Kalamazoo may be allowed, provided, however, said experience is from a school comparable to Kalamazoo Central or Loy Norrix.
-Allowable experience shall be Senior High School experience in the specific sport and in the coaching position.
+A maximum of five (5) years credit outside Kalamazoo may be allowed, provided, however, said experience is from a school comparable to the open position/level.
+For example, for a position at Kalamazoo Central or Loy Norrix, allowable experience shall be a comparable High School experience in the specific sport and in the coaching position.